Welcome to the Year 4 Learning Page!

 Why are festivals important to religious communities?

-We will be developing our knowledge of online safety and being software developers, creating our own educational games.
+We will be developing our knowledge of online safety and learning how to code programmes.